 - Decide if you want to work with us

 Like we say, it’s your goals, your plan, and ultimately your decision.
 We won’t pressure you into working with us.
 If at the end of the meeting you decide not to work with us, there’s no hard feelings.
 But if we’re a good fit, and you choose to move forward with Step 2, we’ll set up a time to meet to design your plan.

 Step 2: The Design Meeting

-Before the Design Meeting, you’ll need to make decisions about who you want in your plan.
+Before the Design Meeting, you’ll need to make decisions about who you want to appoint to the key roles within your plan.

 In summary, at this meeting you decide: